cleanmachinetulsa/ServicePro_v3/MASTER_PLAN_V3.md

 Send onboarding links

-"Login as tenant" button (Phase 6 hook)
+“Login as tenant" button (Phase 6 hook)

 8. PHASE 6 – IMPERSONATE TENANT 📝

-Secure "Login as…":
+Secure “Login as…”:

 Audit logs

-Session shows "You are viewing as…"
+Session shows “You are viewing as…”

 Owner can help tenants directly